Football: Peru victory against All Whites marred by 'disgusting act'

 The New Zealand team are based in the JW Marriott hotel, in one of the most upper class areas of the capital on the coast.

-"We knew that they would throw everything at us and they did," Durante told the Herald after the match.
+"We knew that they would throw everything at us and they did," Durante said.

 "We knew what we were going to be in for.
 They used every trick in the book to try and put us off."